eloisetaylor5693/Scripts/OS Scripting/Windows CMD/Set IBM MQ Permissions.md

-# Configuring IBMQ for new user
+# Configuring IBM MQ for new user

 ## Steps

 1. Log onto MQ server.
 1. Go to:  Computer management > Local users and groups.
 1. Add your account the "mqm" group.
-1. Run script to refresh IBMQ Permissions (See below).
+1. Run script to refresh IBM MQ Permissions (See below).

-### Script to refresh IBMQ Permissions
+### Script to refresh IBM MQ Permissions

 *Run as administrator*